CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Edit Doc](./media/edit-doc.png)

 Additionally, you can add more rows from another Excel file.
-If this new file contains the same indexes and planned price changes as the original, the plugin will flag these rows with an Error status and provide an explanation for the error.
+If this new file contains the same Item Master Data and planned price changes as the original, the plugin will flag these rows with an Error status and provide an explanation for the error.
 Any invalid rows will not be sent to SAP.

     ![Edit Doc](./media/edit-doc-01.png)